 You have an analytical mind and are able and willing to express your thoughts in both writing and speaking.
 You are extremely motivated and willing to take the responsibility needed to successfully complete your studies.

 A PhD education is a distinct possibility in your future so you would value coming into contact with current research and prominent researchers in the respective international field.

 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

-First semester You will study chemistry courses which provide you with the theoretical and experimental skills needed for the subsequent semesters.
-Some of these courses are also a part of the specialisation in Chemical Biology.
+Semester 1 During the first semester you take courses which will give you the basis for the more specialised courses during the following two semesters.
+You have the option to choose courses in biophysical chemistry, RNA structure and function, structure and function of proteins, and protein and drugs.
 In the very first course, you will also meet many of the professors in different fields of chemistry who give seminars about the current trends in their respective research fields.

 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.

 Surveys have shown that the labour market for chemists with a degree from Uppsala University is excellent, with 97 per cent of those who obtained their degree during the last ten years being either employed or undertaking doctoral studies.

 Our graduates in biochemistry find positions in many different areas.
 Many become PhD-students, some at Uppsala University, but also at other universities throughout the world.
 Most recent examples include, e.g., Sapienza Università di Roma, IRB in Barcelona, and University of Tromsø.